Ways We Can Help You: We Will Deal with ICBC for you

 ICBC Adjusters have two primary functions, assigning blame (sometimes called assessing liability or fault) and minimizing claims costs (i.e., keeping injury awards as low as possible).

 In BC, the Insurance Corporation of British Columbia (ICBC), is commonly the insurance company for all the drivers in a motor vehicle accident.
 This potentially puts ICBC in a conflict of interest, because ICBC may be required to represent both the driver who caused the accident and the innocent victim.
 ICBC’s duty to represent the policy of insurance of the “at-fault” vehicle also means they are obliged to pay out as little as possible from the “at-fault” driver’s policy of insurance to you.
 Further, ICBC is a Crown Corporation and, as such, has a duty to taxpayers to keep mandatory insurance premiums low.
 Part of how they accomplish this is by taking action to keep claims costs low.
 The result of all these factors is pressure on ICBC adjusters to look for weaknesses in your case that can reduce the amount of compensation ICBC must pay you.
-This often starts from your very first contact with ICBC when you report the accident to a Dial-a-Claims operator.
+This often starts from your very first contact with ICBC when you report the accident to a Dial-a-Claim operator.

 This information can be critical to the outcome of your case.
-Therefore, it is in your best interests to be sure that it is presented properly.
+Therefore, it is in your best interest to be sure that it is presented properly.
 This is particularly true if you have a pre-existing condition or injury, your medical records disclose information about your medical history that has nothing to do with the accident, or there is likely to be a dispute about liability.

 We will deal with ICBC for you and take your claim through every step of the legal process.